CSF flow scan; Cisternogram

 Why the Test is Performed

 The test is performed to detect problems with the flow of spinal fluid and spinal fluid leaks.
-In some cases, there may be a concern the cerebrospinal fluid (CSF) fluid is leaking after a trauma to the head or a surgery in the head.
+In some cases, there may be a concern that the CSF fluid is leaking after a trauma to the head or a surgery in the head.
 This test will be done to diagnose the leak.

 A normal value indicates normal circulation of CSF through all parts of the brain and spinal cord.